EngineGu/BusinessSearchApp-ios/README.md

 # Overview

-Based on Yelp API, the project create an IOS app  which can search businesses, get businesses' information and make reservations.
+Based on Yelp API, the project create an iOS app  which can search businesses, get businesses' information and make reservations.

 # the Demo Video